|

 -

-- Until more than six months later, Jan 2006, a female moth came out from the
+- After six months later, Jan 2006, a female Sinister Moth came out from the

 pupa.
-We put the moth back into out backyard after taking the above
+We put the moth back into our backyard after taking the above

 photos.